-ESRRA (Estrogen-Related Receptor Alpha) is a Protein Coding gene.
-Diseases associated with ESRRA include estrogen-receptor negative breast cancer and endometrial cancer.
-Among its related pathways are Organelle biogenesis and maintenance and Metabolism.
+ESRRA (Estrogen Related Receptor Alpha) is a Protein Coding gene.
+Diseases associated with ESRRA include estrogen-receptor negative breast cancer and vaginal discharge.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is AR.

 UniProtKB/Swiss-Prot for ESRRA Gene

 Binds to an ERR-alpha response element (ERRE) containing a single consensus half-site, 5-TNAAGGTCA-3.
 Can bind to the medium-chain acyl coenzyme A dehydrogenase (MCAD) response element NRRE-1 and may act as an important regulator of MCAD promoter.
 Binds to the C1 region of the lactoferrin gene promoter.
 Requires dimerization and the coactivator, PGC-1A, for full activity.
 The ERRalpha/PGC1alpha complex is a regulator of energy metabolism.
 Induces the expression of PERM1 in the skeletal muscle.